GaloisInc/crucible/crux-llvm/README.md

 can be configured with a key-value input file.
 The file consists of a set of `KEY: VALUE` entries, each on a separate line, where each `KEY` generally corresponds to the textual part of the long version of a command-line flag.
+For example, one can set the iteration bound to 10 as
+follows:

+    iteration-bound: 10

 Options that take a list of arguments can be written with either a single value (for a list of length one) or with multiple values on successive lines, each starting with `*`.
 For example, the following is a valid input file:

     llvm-link: "llvm-link-6.0"
     clang: "clang-6.0"